w5ye/w5ye_sidequest_W4/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+GenAI was used to ideate and edit this code (originally written by Dr. Karen Cochrane and David Han) for the purposes of this side quest.

 ---